- Adjunct 'Open Access Plus' plan - medical provided by Cigna, prescription provided by OptumRx

 Health Services Resource Library

 The Resource Library at Health Services contains thousands of resources on health and wellness and is available to all current UNH students, faculty and staff.
 For more information, visit http://www.unh.edu/health-services/resource-library.

 UNH Employee Photo ID cards are issued to Adjunct Faculty and Staff on a fiscal year (FY) basis for the period of their active, current position.
-ID cards are issued with a FY sticker placed on the front of the ID card, ex: FY14, FY15, etc. All initial adjunct employee photo ID cards are issued and obtained at the ID Office located on 1st floor of Holloway Commons.
+ID cards are issued with a FY sticker placed on the front of the ID card, ex: FY17, FY18, etc. All initial adjunct employee photo ID cards are issued and obtained at the ID Office located on the 2nd floor of the Memorial Union Building (MUB).
 Subsequent years of continued employment require a new FY sticker to be placed on the employees photo ID in order for it to be considered current.
-Subsequent FY ID card stickers can be obtained at the Human Resources office located at 18 Garrison Avenue or the HR office at 2 Leavitt Lane.
+Subsequent FY ID card stickers can be obtained at the HR office located at 18 Garrison Avenue or the HR office at 2 Leavitt Lane.

 With a UNH ID, faculty and staff are eligible to borrow materials including books, videos, DVDs, books on tape and to access electronic books, journals and databases from on and off campus.
-The UNH Library, (the main Dimond Library and the four science branch libraries) is an integral part of the educational and research activities of the students, faculty and staff of the University.
+The UNH Library, (the main Dimond Library and our science branch libraries) is an integral part of the educational and research activities of the students, faculty and staff of the University.
 UNH is also part of the Boston Consortium.
 For more information, visit http://www.library.unh.edu/.

 Notary Public Services